loidolt/loidolt-design/src/posts/mug-cake-mugs/index.md

 tags: ["Other"]
 ---

-# Summary
+## Summary

-This is a custom mug cake recipe mug that I designed for Valentines Day.
-I made a set of two for my wife initially, but ultimately ended up having more made for other friends and family later on.
+This is a custom mug cake recipe mug that I designed for Valentine's Day.
+I made a set of two for my wife initially but ultimately ended up having more made for other friends and family later on.

-Graphic provided in the gallery section free to use if you want to make one of your own.
+The graphic is provided in the gallery section free to use if you want to make one of your own.